hackerb9/vt340test/charset/README.md

 A locking shift (LS2, LS3, LS1R, LS2R, or LS3R) persists until another
 locking shift is invoked.

-Here are the escape sequences for for Single and Locking Shifts:
+Here are the escape sequences for Single and Locking Shifts:

 <ul>